ktaylor63/southeast/site/content/news/high-ouachita-river-levels-postpones-floodplain-reconnection-project.md

 The U.S. Fish and Wildlife Service is the principal federal agency responsible for conserving, protecting, and enhancing fish and wildlife and their habitats for the continuing benefit of the American people.
 Visit: [fws.gov](http://www.fws.gov/) and [fws.gov/southeast](http://www.fws.gov/southeast), [fws.gov/upperouachita](http://www.fws.gov/upperouachita/) and [fws.gov/southeast/news](http://www.fws.gov/southeast/news).

+## The Nature Conservancy

-**The Nature Conservancy** is a leading conservation organization working around the world to protect ecologically important lands and waters for nature and people.
+The Nature Conservancy is a leading conservation organization working around the world to protect ecologically important lands and waters for nature and people.
 The Conservancy and its more than 1 million members have protected nearly 120 million acres worldwide.[Visit The Nature Conservancy on the Web](http://www.nature.org).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs